talkable/talkable-docs/source/samples/standalone/standard.rst

           // },
           traffic_source: '...' // OPTIONAL - indicate person traffic source.
 Can be used as segmentation parameter in reporting.
         },
         // responsive: false, // OPTIONAL - fit iframe into viewport (also on resize) and allow Talkable display mobile templates.
-Set value to 'false' to disable resposive capabilities
+Set value to 'false' to disable responsive capabilities
         campaign_tags: ['default'] // OPTIONAL - campaign tags for offer targeting }]);
     //]]>